salpa-radhika/Learning/jenkins_read_me.txt

 httpListenAddress=127.0.0.1 --httpPort=8080

 start jenkins using command -> brew services start jenkins-lts

+start using jenkins by typing localhost with port ex localhost:8080

+the password will be available in local file /Users/Radhika/.jenkins/secrets/initialAdminPassword